PeymanKashfi/INT_7_Segment/README.md

 # INT_7_Segment
-Please refer to the file README.docx in the ExternalInt\Notes folder.
+Please refer to the file README.docx in the INT_7_Segment\Notes folder.